patrickbreen/k8s-auto/README.md

 There was one thing I had to manually apply this CRD manifest because argo/helm/kubernetes thought it was too long `k create -f https://raw.githubusercontent.com/prometheus-community/helm-charts/main/charts/kube-prometheus-stack/crds/crd-prometheuses.yaml`

+### Infra environment promotion strategy:
+1. no auto syncing in argocd (I'm going to allow auto syncing in dev though)
+2. on merge to main, pipeline deploys to dev, checks health, then deploys to prod, checks health etc.

 ### App repo layout:
 code/
 Dockerfile
-manifests/
-  /gamma/
-  /prod/

 #### On merge request (also have a script.sh that can do this all locally, and pre-commit):
 1. Build code and Docker image
 2. Test Container (maybe parallel tests)
 3. Use kustomize or helm to generate manifests for each environment with the @hash of the docker image And verify that the generated manifests match the pre-commit generated manifests
 4. Push container

 #### On merge:
 1. Make commit to main and ArgoCD will pick it up and deploy it

 ### Further things to do:
 storage: figure out storage replication
 environments: actually run multi cluster multi environments
 security: OPA gatekeeper, falco, audit, trivy
 logging: stuff